gitpod-io/retired-gatsby-website/src/docs/languages/dotnet.md

 ## Installing the .NET Tools

-To get the all the .NET tools that you need pre-installed in your Gitpod workspaces, use the following base image in your [.gitpod.yml](https://www.gitpod.io/docs/config-gitpod-file/):
+To get all the .NET tools that you need pre-installed in your Gitpod workspaces, use the following base image in your [.gitpod.yml](https://www.gitpod.io/docs/config-gitpod-file/):
 ```YAML
 image: gitpod/workspace-dotnet
 ```